Hoda Kotb: Transform and Transcend

 “The healing from the surgery was hardest,” she says.
 “They said it was going to feel like you’ve been hit by a Mack truck.
 Luckily I’ve never had to experience that, but I can see where they’re coming from.”
 Despite the pain, she says, waking from the eight…hour surgery was actually a day that allowed her to feel incredible gratitude for all the people who were supporting her.
-“I get out of surgery, I’m bleary eyed,” Hoda says, describing that day, “and the phone rings in the room and it’s Matt [Lauer].
-They told me I had a visitor, and Al [Roker’s] in the room.
+“I get out of surgery, I’m bleary eyed,” Hoda says, and they told me I had a visitor, and Al [Roker’s] in the room.
 Ann [Curry’s] on the phone.
 My room was full of flowers.
 My brother, my sister, my mom, my friends were there all the time.”

 It took a couple of months, but before long she was up and walking around.
 In the months following, as her body healed, though she dealt with (and still experiences) night sweats from the tamoxifen, the toughest hurdles to do with treatment were… and continue to be… emotional.
 Hoda, who does not have kids of her own yet, must consider the toll that her treatment is taking on her ability to carry children.
 “Probably the hardest part about taking the pills is that they shut down your reproductive system, and I know every night when I take them that I’m contributing to that.”
 Still, she swallows the pills each night, focusing ahead.